graphcore/poprithms/poprithms/notes/schedule/anneal/README.txt

 The algorithm climbs up and down the "n-shift ladder", until there are no shifts of any size which decrease liveness.
 At this point the algorithm terminates.

 For many examples, the local minimum obtained is the global minimum, see for example recompute.cpp and the diagram at link (TODO(jn)).
 There are however random graphs for the which the total liveness of the final local minimum depends on how the algorithm is seeded (oh yes, I forgot to mention, there is randomness involved in the order in which shifts are considered).
-This means that the local minima are not global minima - the algorithm is not perfect!
+This means that the local minima are not global minima - the algorithm is not perfect, the problem is NP-complete (apparently).

+Technically, this is annealing with zero temperature (T=0).
+True annealing would allow some liveness-increasing shifts (T>0) to be accepted, and then taper down to T=0 as the algorithm proceeds.
+But running with T=0 from the start does a good job in current experiments, so for now there is no option for T>0.

 More discussion coming soon.
 Examples can be found test directory.